๐How does Looking Glass Work?

 Note: If you are following along in person, there's a suggestion to close one eye to avoid eye strain.
 This suggestion is only for this specific quilt and for people who are looking at this effect in person.
 The reason is that when you look at the display with two eyes, the yellow numbers behave in a perceptually confusing way.
 Closing one eye removes this confusion.

 Inside Looking Glass' render volume, different depths have different optical properties.
-The depth where things looks sharpest is at the Zero-Parallax Plane.
+The depth where things look sharpest is at the Zero-Parallax Plane.
 The animated diagram below illustrates the Zero-Parallax Plane, as identified by a red line in the middle of the display.

 Objects that reside on the zero parallax plane don't move as the viewer moves their head around.
 For example, the sphere in the middle lies on this plane, meaning it shows up in the same pixel-space position for all 45 views.